 Note: You must reduce the amount of this deduction by any amount that you claimed on line 25 of your IRS form 1040.

 Military Pay for Ohio Residents While Stationed Outside of Ohio

-Ohio Revised Code section 5747.01(A)(24) provides that for taxable years beginning on and after January 1, 2007 an Ohio resident service member can deduct active duty military pay and allowances that are included in Federal AGI if those amounts are received for active duty service while the service member is stationed outside Ohio.
-Do not deduct any other types of income such as civilian wages, interest, dividends and capital gains.
+Ohio Revised Code section 5747.01(A)(24) provides that an Ohio resident servicemember can deduct active duty military pay and allowances that are included in federal adjusted gross income if those amounts are received for active duty service while the servicemember is stationed outside Ohio.
+Do not deduct on this line any other types of income such as civilian wages, interest, dividends and capital gains.

-Military pay and allowances for Ohio resident service members who are stationed inside Ohio will continue to be subject to Ohio Individual income tax.
-These amounts will also be subject to school district income tax if the service member was domiciled in a taxing school district – even if the service member did not reside in the district at any time during the taxable year.
+Military pay and allowances for Ohio resident servicemembers who are stationed inside Ohio, and their spouses, will continue to be subject to Ohio individual income tax.
+These amounts will also be subject to school district income tax if the servicemember was domiciled in a taxing school district – even if the servicemember did not reside in the school district at any time during the taxable year.

 Income from Neighboring States OR Nonresident Military

 A full-year nonresident living in a border state does not have to file if the nonresident's only Ohio-sourced income is wages received from an unrelated employer.